kaiko-ai/eva/README.md

 _`eva`_ employees [jsonargparse](https://jsonargparse.readthedocs.io/en/v4.31.0/) to
-make it easily configurable by automatically generating command line interfaces (CLIs), which allows to call *any* python object from the command line and the configuration structure is always in sync with the code.
+make it easily configurable by automatically generating command line interfaces (CLIs), which allows to call *any* python object from the command line.
+Moreover, the configuration structure is always in sync with the code.
+Thus, _`eva`_ can be used either directly from python or as a CLI tool (recommended).

 For example, the following interfaces are identical:
 <table>